hueychen27/Useful_Code/README.md

 aaaaaaaaa
 also here's some info for executing the commands:
 run `node idiot.js` for idiot.js file
-use vscode's live server extension for bad_html.html
+use vscode's live server extension for bad_html.html or go to https://hueychen27.github.io/Useful_Code/bad_html.html